MicrosoftDocs/Contribute/Contribute/dotnet/labels-projects.md

 ---
-title: Labels and projects roadmap
+title: Labels, projects, and milestones roadmap
-description: This article explains how labels and projects are used in the dotnet/docs repository. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide ms.date: 03/24/2020
+description: This article explains how labels, projects, and milestones are used in the dotnet/docs repository. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide ms.date: 08/06/2020
 ---

-# Labels and projects roadmap
+# Labels, projects, and milestones roadmap

 The .NET docs team makes extensive use of [GitHub labels](https://github.com/dotnet/docs/labels) to organize our work.
 By filtering on combinations of labels, we can quickly focus on sections of interest on the [.NET docs website](https://docs.microsoft.com/dotnet).
+For example, we could filter to all of the open priority one `P1` issues with a query to [`is:open label:p1 repo:dotnet/docs`](https://github.com/pulls?q=is%3Aopen+label%3Ap1+repo%3Adotnet%2Fdocs).

-We also use [GitHub projects](https://github.com/dotnet/docs/projects) to organize sprints and other goal-oriented epics.
+We use [GitHub projects](https://github.com/dotnet/docs/projects) to organize sprints and other goal-oriented epics.
+We also use [GitHub milestones](https://github.com/dotnet/docs/milestones) to track work.
+It is best to think of projects for planning (issues), and milestones for work (pull requests).

 This roadmap explains how we use these organizational tools and has links to handy filters we use to find areas of interest.